mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - LVM (Logical Volume Management) Related Items.md

     sudo pvscan

 In this case let’s assume the volume group name is `test_group`.
-So now let’s add it to the existing volume group using `vgextend` like this:
+So now let’s add the disk to the existing volume group using `vgextend` like this:

 	sudo vgextend test_group /dev/sdc